drupol/master-thesis/src/thesis/2-reproducibility.typ

 chain is compromised, potentially leading to widespread security breaches.

-It is paramount to have a clear understanding that having something reproducible doesn't mean that it is secure.
+It is paramount to have a clear understanding that having something reproducible does not mean that it is secure.
 It is a necessary condition but not a sufficient one.
 If a compiler is flawed, it might produce reproducible builds that could also be potentially insecure.

 #figure(
   {